Explore the links between public health, gender, and community action in India and Thailand.

 - (HIND2003-2503 / 3 credits / 45 hours)

 - Emphasis is on speaking and comprehension skills through classroom and field instruction.
 Students acquire a solid foundation in standard Khari Boli Hindi to enable interaction with speakers of Hindi in North India and all over the world.
 It is expected that students will take the opportunity to make rapid progress in both speaking and listening comprehension by using Hindi outside of class as much as possible, particularly with homestay family members.
 Although we expect that dedicated students will acquire a strong, functional ability to communicate in Hindi, students wishing to interact substantively with Hindi speakers should nevertheless expect extensive collaboration with a translator for their Independent Study Project (ISP).
-Based on in-country evaluation, including oral proficiency testing, students are placed in beginning or intermediate classes.
+Based on in-country evaluation, including oral proficiency testing, students are placed in beginning, intermediate, or advanced classes.

 - Field Methods and Ethics in Social Science and Health – syllabus